DVT Prevention: Intermittent Pneumatic Compression Devices

 and form a clot.

 DVT is a common condition.
-It's a higher risk in people over age 65.
+It's a higher risk in people older than 65.
 Post-thrombotic syndrome affects a large number of people who have had DVT.
 It can happen in men and women of any age.

 DVT is a serious medical condition that can cause swelling, pain, and soreness in your leg.
-In some cases, a deep clot in a leg vein can break free and stick in a vessel in the lung.
+In some cases, a deep clot in a leg vein can break free and travel through the bloodstream to the lungs.
 This can cause a blockage in the vessel called a pulmonary embolism.
-Pulmonary embolism can cause severe shortness of breath and even sudden death.
-While using an IPC device, your calf or whole leg is enclosed in a cuff.
+Pulmonary embolism can cause severe shortness of breath and even sudden While using an IPC device, your calf or whole leg is enclosed in a cuff.
 The cuff